bguiz/js-standards/content/es5/files.md

 This is because browsers load script tags synchronously, and makes the HTML document appear to load more slowly to the end user.

-**Do not** place any Javascript inline within HTML.
+**Do not** place any Javascript in-line within HTML.

 `<script>` tags containing Javascript are a bad idea, as it fails to separate the concerns of behaviour and content.
-This in a similar vein to why we should place CSS in a separate file instead of inline within DOM elements.
+This in a similar vein to why we should place CSS in a separate file instead of in-line within DOM elements.

 Another place that Javascript is commonly found in HTML is within `on*` attribute tags on DOM elements,